scalecube/robokit/README.md

 ## This solution

-`github-gateway` is a github application that track your git-flow development process and continuesly deploy the artifacts and triggers your continues delivery server pipelines. in such way that pull-requests, push events to develop, master branches continuesly delivered to your kubernetes evniroments.
+`robokit` is a github application that track your git-flow development process and continuesly deploy the artifacts and triggers your continues delivery server pipelines. in such way that pull-requests, push events to develop, master branches continuesly delivered to your kubernetes evniroments.

 ## Setup

-> `github-gateway` is a GitHub Appication built with [Probot](https://github.com/probot/probot).
+> `robokit` is a GitHub Appication built with [Probot](https://github.com/probot/probot).

 ```sh
 # Install dependencies